GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 ## Customize the recording's selector {: #customize-selector }

-You can customize the selector of a recording if you are not using the [common selectors](#selectors).
+You can customize the selector of a recording if the above doesn't work for you.

 For example, this [demo page](https://jec.fyi/demo/recorder) uses the `data-automate` attribute as the selector.
 [Start a new recording](/docs/devtools/recorder/#record) and enter the `data-automate` as the selector attribute.
 Fill in an email address and observe the selector value (`[data-automate=email-address]`).